DHP-stottepakke/pages/pages/dmp_supporting_info/support_08_preserve_publish.md

 This question, and its sub-questions, will assist you in finding archive(s) suitable to deposit the data.

 Where do you plan to archive the research data?
 Remember that this can also include project results, or background material that you not immediately are thinking of as 'data'.
 As archive choice often decides what metadata standards to be followed, it is advisable to investigate this question early in the project.
 When identifying alternative archives to use, have a look at the metadata schema they use, to see if it is suitable to describe the data.
-[Re3data](https://www.re3data.org/) and [FAIRsharing](https://fairsharing.org/) are registries that may help you identify suitable repositories.

 Timely archiving of datasets in [trustworthy repositories](/pages/support_08_preserve_publish#trustworthy-research-data-archives) is recommended.
 Depending on the study and the type of data, it may be appropriate to archive everything in one repository or archiving different parts in different repositories that will link to the related datasets.